 Curaprox created an electric toothbrush called the Hydrosonic Pro that;

-The brush heads are the most important factor of any electric toothbrush.
+Brush heads are the most important factor in any electric toothbrush.
 And this is why the Curaprox electric toothbrush is one of the best on the market.
-Purchase the Curaprox Hydrosonic ProOpens in a new tab..
+Purchase the Curaprox Hydrosonic Pro.
 (Amazon link)

 They also include a single small brush head perfect for getting around implants, bridges, braces, wires, and between teeth, especially if teeth are misaligned.
 You can see the three brush heads the toothbrush comes with below.